 The goal of the Master in "Standardization, Social Regulation and Sustainable Development" is to combine in a single curriculum three thematic pillars: standardization, sustainable development and social regulation.
 This is achieved through a partnership between the University of Geneva and the International Organization for Standardization (ISO).
 It also implies the collaboration with a number of partners coming from external organizations.

-the compulsory classes are taught in English.
+Please note that all compulsory classes are taught in English.
 Students with no prior

 knowledge of French are eligible to apply.
 Download the Master's brochure.

-January 2014 and 28 February 2016 - Application period - Apply as early as possible
+January and February 2017 - Application period - Apply as early as possible

-30 April 2016 - Standardized Tests deadline - GRE (DI Code 0850) or GMAT (Master's code 651-QT-70) and English Proficiency Test (TOEFL code number 3607).
+30 April 2017 - Standardized tests deadline - GRE (DI Code 0850) or GMAT (Master's code 651-QT-70) - and English proficiency test (TOEFL code number 3607 or equivalent certificates)

 Graduates from Swiss Universities are not required to submit the GRE/GMAT test results.
 An English proficiency test is still required

 In order to speed up the evaluation of the applications, after having completed the on-line application (available from January on) and having sent the documents to the admissions office, please send an email with a scanned version of all documents required in the application form to the Master coordinator (email@example.com).
 This will allow the scientific committee of the Master to examine the applications before having received the documents from the admissions office (which is a process that takes time)